Influence of Arabic on other languages: French

+Italian

+The majority of words of Arabic origin entered Italian through Sicilian.

 Portuguese

 Between the 9th century and up to 1249 when the Arabs were expelled from the Algarve, Portuguese acquired words (between 400 and 600 estimate) from Arabic by influence of Moorish Iberia.
 Although the native population spoke the Lusitanian-Mozarabic, they kept some Mozarabic-derived words.
 These are often recognizable by the initial Arabic article a(l)-, and include common words such as aldeia "village" from الضيعة aḍ-ḍīcah, alface "lettuce" from الخس al-khass, armazém "warehouse" from المخزن al-makhzan, and azeite "olive oil" from الزيت az-zayt.
-From Arabic came also the grammatically peculiar word oxalá "God willing", fallen into disuse.
-The frequency of Arabic toponyms increases as one travels south in the country.
+From Arabic came also the grammatically peculiar word oxalá "God willing", which is an archaism.
+The frequency of Arabic toponyms is more evident in the south of the country.

 Sicilian

 In AD 535, Emperor Justinian I made Sicily a Byzantine province, and for the second time in Sicilian history, the Greek language became a familiar sound across the island (Hull, 1989).
 As the power of the Byzantine Empire waned, Sicily was progressively conquered by Arab Muslims, from the mid 9th to mid 10th centuries.
 The Arabic language influence is noticeable in around 800 Sicilian words, many of which relate to agriculture and related activities (Hull and Ruffino).